How to Create Your Audio Book: A Beginner’s Guide

 Interested in bringing your book to audio?

 Once you have selected your distributor, they will provide a contract for both parties to (digitally) sign.
 On this you will designate, among other details, the timeline for production and the payment rate.
 This will need to be negotiated before the contract is signed.
+WARNING: Read through the contract (yes, I know it's not as interesting as your book!).
+There are so many details to the distribution terms that you must be master of, such as contract cancellation or non-cooperation, book returns, union contracts, length of contract, and so on.

 The first step of the production phase begins with what is often called the “first 15 minutes” or the “extended sample”.
 You will load a PDF of your book onto the production website for the narrator to access and read.
-This is also a good time for you to pass any directorial details to the narrator regarding character descriptions, tone, word pronunciations, etc. The narrator will choose any 15-minute section(s) that she feels is a good sampling of how the book will sound.
+This is also a good time for you to pass any directorial details to the narrator regarding character descriptions, tone, word pronunciations, etc. The narrator will choose a section or some sections to record that she feels is a good sampling of how the book will sound.
 If relevant, you ideally want to hear as many character voices and vital scenes as possible in this sample.
-You may request another recording with alterations in voicing.
+You may request another recording with alterations.

 Once you have approved the first 15 minutes, your narrator fully takes over as director and performer, without your further input on performance.
 Style/voicing/pacing/etc. cannot be altered by you after the first 15 are approved.
 So make your input count at the start.
 It is valuable.